21 Irresistible Traditional Dishes in New Zealand to Try Now

 8. Marmite or Vegemite

-Marmite and Vegemite are savoury spreads commonly enjoyed on toast.
-Marmite is a yeast extract spread with a distinctive, strong flavour, while Vegemite offers a similar but slightly different taste profile.
+Marmite and Vegemite are savory spreads commonly enjoyed on toast.
+Marmite is a yeast extract spread with a distinctive, strong flavor, while Vegemite offers a similar but slightly different taste profile.
 Both spreads are integral to New Zealand breakfast culture and are a quick and flavorful option for a morning meal.

 Marmite Eaten With Bread - New Zealand Traditional Dishes